PodDBio/Docs/learn/README.md

 ### Metadata Classification

-POD provides a space for binding descriptions to metadata, enabling the ability to define and categorize metadata, through which users can define 3 types of metadata:
+POD provides an ability to add description to metadata, AKA, can define metadata of metadata, which enabling the ability to define and categorize metadata, through which users can define 3 types of metadata description:

 1. Data categories

    Let’s say we want to define some NFTs as “Spaceships”.
-We can define metadata with certain properties to have the attribute "spaceship", then give these NFTs the tag so we know these NFTs are in the “spaceship” category.
+We can define a metadata type, let its metadata type name=Spaceships, and then distribute this metadata to this type of object to complete the mark on the chain, so that we know that these NFTs belong to the "spaceship" category.

 2. Data attributes

-   For example, we can define metadata with values in a certain range to have the “Flight speed” attribute so all users can align their understanding regarding these values.
+   For example, we can define metadata with values to have the “Flight speed” attribute so all users can align their understanding regarding these values.

 3. Data Relationships